The complete guide to multichannel order management

 Real-time, data-driven decision making

-A single source of information and 360-degree performance insights help retailers and 3PLs optimise operations across the entire business.
+An OMS offers a single source of information and 360-degree performance insights that help retailers and 3PLs optimise operations across their entire business.

 An OMS helps businesses optimise their products, pricing, staffing and supplier strategies so every part of the process runs more efficiently and cost-effectively.

-From data-led personalisation for a smoother purchasing experience to speedy processing, on-time delivery and always accurate orders made possible with automation.
+Automation can help deliver: data-led personalisation for a smoother purchasing experience, fast processing, on-time delivery, and accurate orders.

-Integration and synchronisation make sure customers can rely on up-to-date stock counts, real-time shipping status and seamless returns or exchanges - and if something isn’t right, customer services can access all they need to resolve issues quickly.
+Integration and synchronisation make sure customers can rely on up-to-date stock counts, real-time shipping status and seamless returns or exchanges.
+When mistakes happen or customers have an issue, customer service teams can use an OMS to quickly access the data they need to answer customer queries and resolve issues effectively.

-Key features of a multichannel order management system
+What are the main features of a multichannel order management system?

 Centralised order management